Akash-Saji/electron-todo-app/README.md

 # electron-todo-app
-A Todo App for daily route
+A Todo App for daily routine

 ### Prerequisites